tinted-theming/home/builder.md

 `2` and MAY output an error message.

 ## Template Variables
-A builder MUST provide the following variables to the template files it
+A builder MUST provide the following, and no others, variables to the template files it processes:
-processes:

 - `scheme-name` - obtained from the scheme file
 - `scheme-author` - obtained from the scheme file